 - the time prescribed by the contract, whichever is shorter.

-The manner of service is critical.
-Once you have worked out how your response must be sent, you can work out how long you actually have to consider and prepare your response to the claim.
+This step is related to the point above.
+Once you know when your response is due, and how it must be delivered, you can work out how long you actually have to consider and prepare your response to the claim.

 You should not assume that service by email, Dropbox, USB key, document management system (eg Aconex) or website portal will be effective.
 (See for example the recent Supreme Court decision of Parkview Constructions for an example of service by USB key not being effective.)